PISL/omnis-conference-2025/README.md

 ArtsMan's [ExcelFormat](http://www2.artsman.com/omnis/Software/Omnis-XL394.zip) xcomp

-A PostgreSQL v16 or later installation with two databases named conf_obf and stb plus some required roles.
+A PostgreSQL v16 or later installation with two databases named conf_obf and stb, plus some required roles.

-The "conf_obf" database holds the data for the conference application and the "stb" holds the Omnis string table entries for the application.
+### Recommended

+[GitTools](https://github.com/van-beek-nl/GitTools) for managing the JSON import and export of the libraries

+A Git GUI such as [Github Desktop](https://desktop.github.com/download/) or similar to assist with managing commits, branches, and so forth

 ## Installation and setup